 Is Offshore Gambling Legal In Each State?

-Offshore online gambling is legal in 48 of 50 US states, as well as in Washington, DC.
-The two states where online wagering (regardless of the source) is considered against the law are Connecticut and Washington.
-However, these bans do not appear to be enforced, and there is no record that we could find of any CT or WA resident being fined or arrested for betting over the Internet.
-(However, if you live in either of these states, you are advised to proceed at your own risk if you choose to sign up and gamble at offshore betting sites).
+Offshore online gambling is legal in 49 of 50 US states, as well as in Washington, DC.
+The state where online wagering (regardless of the source) is considered against the law is Washington.
+However, these bans do not appear to be enforced, and there is no record that we could find of any WA resident being fined or arrested for betting over the Internet.
+(However, if you live in WA, you are advised to proceed at your own risk if you choose to sign up and gamble at offshore betting sites).

 It should also be noted that New Jersey residents are not able to sign up at most reputable offshore betting sites, as these operators have temporarily withdrawn from the NJ marketplace.
 However, it is not actually illegal for NJ bettors to wager offshore, and they can do so once they’re outside of state borders.

 Almost all states allow their residents to enjoy offshore gambling.
-In fact, only two states have specific laws against online gambling: Washington and Connecticut.
+In fact, only Washington state has specific laws against online gambling.
 If you live anywhere else, it is legal and safe to use overseas online casinos, poker rooms, sportsbooks, bingo halls, and racetracks.

 |Nebraska||Nevada||New Hampshire||New Mexico||New York|